steven-buytaert/snippets/README.md

 * gnu-4.x-modular-make: implementation of a sample loadable module for GNU Make 4.x.
 It allows subfolders with implementation code for libraries.
   Applications and libraries can express imports they need and they will be properly handled by the code.
 There's not more documentation for the moment.
+Contact me if you are interested.

-* snset: a simple implementation of an object allocator; if you need to create a set of objects that have a dynamic tail end and you want to be the result a single block of memory (e.g. for efficiency reasons), this will help in creating that block of objects.
+* snset: a simple implementation of an object allocator; if you need to create a set of objects that have a dynamic tail end and you want the result to be a single block of memory (e.g. for memory efficiency reasons), this will help in creating that block of objects.
 There is sample code showing how to use the set.

 * hexdump: create a canonical hexdump in a given character buffer.
-ALways terminate the dump, even if the buffer is too small.
+Always terminate the dump, even if the buffer is too small.